-We can use a redirect route to make this happen.
-Add the following to our array of route definitions:
+To make this happen, use a redirect route.
+Add the following to the array of route definitions:

 Add navigation to the template

-They don't do anything yet but they'll be convenient when we style the links a little later in the chapter.
+<nav> tags don't do anything yet, but they'll be useful later when you style the links.

 /) and reload.

-The app displays the dashboard and we can navigate between the dashboard and the heroes.
+The app displays the dashboard and you can navigate between the dashboard and the heroes.

-Let’s spice up the dashboard by displaying the top four heroes at a glance.
+To make the dashboard more interesting, you'll display the top four heroes at a glance.

 template metadata with a